Hugh de Lacy, Lord of Meath: Lordship of Meath

 Lacy only escaped from Dublin with difficulty; he seems to have left the city in the charge of Richard de Clare by the king's orders, and to have commenced securing Meath by the construction of castles.
 Among these was Trim Castle, which was put in charge of Hugh Tyrrel.
 The Song of Dermot and the Earl states, "And Skryne he then gave by charter to Adam de Feypo he gave it", and he built his castle there.

 After this Lacy went back to England.
 On 29 December 1172 he was at Canterbury, where, according to a story preserved by Giraldus, he reproved Archbishop Richard of Dover for his boastful language.
 Next year he was fighting for King Henry in France and held Verneuil against Louis VII for a month; but at the end of that time, the town was forced to capitulate.

 Lacy was sent back to Ireland as procurator-general in 1177, soon after the death of Richard de Clare.
 The grant of Meath to Lacy was now confirmed, with the additions of Offaly, Kildare, and Wicklow.

 As governor of Ireland Lacy secured Leinster and Meath, building numerous castles, while leaving the Irish in possession of their lands.
 There were accusations that he intended to seize the sovereignty of the island for himself.
 The author of the Gesta Henrici, however, says that Lacy lost his favour with Henry in consequence of complaints of his injustice by the Irish.

-In 1181, Lacy was recalled from his royal post for having married the daughter of Ruadri O Conchobair, King of Connaught and deposed High King of Ireland, without the permission of Henry.
+In 1181, Lacy was recalled from his royal post for having married Róis Ní Chonchobair, the daughter of Ruadri O Conchobair, King of Connaught and deposed High King of Ireland, without the permission of Henry.
 He was sent back the following winter, although with a co-adjutor, Robert of Shrewsbury, one of the royal clerks.
-Early in 1185, Henry sent his son John over to Ireland, and the young prince complained to his father that Lacy would not permit the Irish to pay tribute.
-This led to fresh disgrace, but Lacy remained in Ireland and occupied himself as before with castle-building.
+Early in 1185, Henry sent his son John over to Ireland, who complained to his father that Lacy would not permit the Irish to pay tribute.
+This led to renewed disapproval, but Lacy remained in Ireland and occupied himself as before with castle-building.

 Death, aftermath and legacy

-In 1186 Hugh de Lacy was killed by Gilla-Gan-Mathiar O'Maidhaigh, while he was supervising the construction of a Motte castle at Durrow at the instigation of An tSionnach and O'Breen.
+In 1186 Hugh de Lacy was killed by Gilla-Gan-Mathiar O'Maidhaigh, while he was supervising the construction of a Motte castle at Durrow at the instigation of An tSionnach and O'Breen (O'Briain).
 Prince John was promptly sent over to Ireland to take possession of his lands.

 Lacy's body was initially buried at Durrow Abbey.
 In 1195, the Archbishops of Cashel and Dublin disinterred his body and reinterred his remains at Bective Abbey in Meath and his head in St Thomas's Abbey, Dublin.
 A long controversy was then carried on between the two abbeys for his body, settled only in 1205 when it was disinterred again and reburied in St Thomas's Abbey, in the tomb of Lacy's first wife.

 Lacy was a benefactor of Llanthony Priory and also of many churches in Ireland, including the abbey of Trim.